University campus near Colorado Springs, Colorado

 3 NSA Center of Academic Excellence designated schools

-Pikes Peak State College, University of Colorado Colorado Springs, Colorado Technical University-Colorado Springs hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+Pikes Peak State College, University of Colorado Colorado Springs, Colorado Technical University-Colorado Springs hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community